absolutlzy/crust-node/doc/w3f_m1_deliveriables.md

 **Use validator accounts:**

 - Step1 - Make sure you have already started [Crust sWorker](https://github.com/crustio/crust/wiki/Maxwell-1.0-Node-Setup#63-start-sworker)
-- Step2 - You can look through the sWorker identity from Chain state in [Crust Apps](http://apps.crust.network/#/chainstate), like the pic shows below
+- Step2 - You can see the sWorker identity from Chain state in [Crust Apps](http://apps.crust.network/#/chainstate), like the pic shows below

 ![identity](m1_img/2.png)